grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Like you're one to fuckin' talk.
 Didn't they call you 'Chips'?"

 "Look," Hemi interrupted, "we found Captain Shakes here on the surface.
 He has a boat -- a small sub.
 I want to weld a mating collar onto the sail of his boat.
-It has to fit to the _Prospect's_ bottom mating collar.
+It has to fit to the _Prospect's_ belly mating collar.
 I want to attach his boat to the underside, and run with it that way.
 This is another project we cannot do without you.
 Think you could rig something like that?"

 "Well fuck.
 I might have some scrap steel that could do that.
 Depends on what the hatch on his boat looks like, so I'll have to fuckin' eyeball that.
 Possible it could be done."
 She thought for a second.
 "But that's a fuckin' tricky bit of sonar listening to make that mating work, steerin' the boat up from underneath, like.
 You think you got the fuckin' skills to do that Captain Shakes?"